tycho/nethack/doc/README.oprops.md

 A quick guide to dealing with all of the refactoring:

- * If you see `lev` and `level` passed around as arguments, they can be safely ignored for the most part: they're specific to NitroHack and a bunch of them are even specific to this development branch/fork of it.
+ * If you see `lev` and `level` passed around as arguments, they can be safely ignored for the most part: they're specific to DynaHack/NitroHack and a bunch of them are even specific to this development branch/fork of it.
 If you're curious, the extra argument in all of these functions was to prevent crashes in NitroHack due to dereferencing a level that didn't exist at that point during runtime.

  * `magr` is the common name for the argument used to pass the aggressor monster in an attack, so their wielded launcher can be found to extract, use and